 Therefore, when a country or an intergovernmental organisation is interested in joining ICOS ERIC as an Observer, it should as soon as possible contact the Head Office of ICOS ERIC to further discuss its plans.
-The terms of becoming an Observer are negotiated with the DG, who will keep the General Assembly informed.

-In case the applicant is willing to participate in the realisation of the tasks and activities of ICOS ERIC, the applicant should as soon as possible, and at least six months before submitting its application, describe how it wishes to participate and how many and what kind of stations it is willing to bring to the ICOS RI.
+In case the applicant is willing to participate in the realisation of the tasks and activities of ICOS ERIC, the applicant should as soon as possible, and at least six months before submitting its application, describe how it wishes to participate and how many and what kind of stations it is willing to bring to ICOS RI.
 This will allow ICOS ERIC enough time to calculate the observership contributions and to plan the integration of the potential new stations into the ICOS station network with the Central Facilities.

-The applicant should also name its national Focal Point, who will act as a national contact point for ICOS and ensure the organisation of its national consortium.
+The applicant should also name its national Focal Point, who will act as a contact person for ICOS and ensure the organisation of its national consortium.